 Preserving Legal Protections for Religious Leaders and Worship Services

 Bill C-51 aims to remove outdated and redundant elements of the Criminal Code.
-An item that makes it illegal to interfere with worship services and the work of religious leaders is slated for removal.
-The EFC argues the law should be modernized and preserved, rather than being removed.
-The Justice Committee has recommended retaining the protection for religious leaders and worship services.
-Those changes will go back to the House of Commons for debate and a final vote.
+An item that makes it illegal to interfere with worship services and the work of religious leaders was slated for removal in the first draft of this bill.
+The EFC argued the law should be modernized and preserved, rather than being removed.
+The House of Commons voted to retain the protection for religious leaders and worship services.
+Those changes are now being debated in the Senate.

 Conscience protection in Ontario

 The College of Physicians and Surgeons of Ontario is requiring doctors to provide an effective referral for procedures against their conscientious objection, such as euthanasia and assisted suicide.
-A court challenge of this policy has been launched by Christian doctors and several organizations.
+A court challenge of this policy, launched by Christian doctors and several organizations, received a disappointing ruling in January 2018.
 The EFC intervened in this case to argue for protection of conscience.